uidev547/uvCharts/readme.md

-# uv
-uv is a project inspired by [AuroraViz](https://github.com/Imaginea/AuroraViz "AuroraViz"), another Imaginea Open Source initiative. uv currently contains 2 modules which can be used independently of the other and will be a web application which forges the 2 modules together.
-The modules themselves are:

-- uvCharts
-- uvData (under development)

 ## uvCharts
 uvCharts is a JavaScript charting library which uses [d3](http://mbostock.github.com/d3/ "d3") underneath to build most of the basic charts.
 To learn more about uvCharts and how to use it, read the [wiki](http://www.github.com/imaginea/uvCharts/wiki/Home) page.